wjs018/lemmy-anime-wiki/discussions-index.md

 title: Episode Discussion Thread Index
 description: A collection of all the episode discussion threads from the community.
 published: true
-date: 2024-03-30T15:43:53.935Z
+date: 2024-03-30T15:44:24.024Z
 tags:
 editor: markdown
 dateCreated: 2024-03-21T04:46:16.316Z
 ---

 Please use the links below to find the discussion threads that you are looking for.
 Shows would be listed by the season of their start date.
-So, shows that run for multiple seasons, check the season during which episode 1 first aired.
+So, shows that run across multiple seasons, check the season during which episode 1 first aired.

 ## 2024